DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue-01_The_Ritual.md

 The air was too still.

-Not calm�not peaceful.
+Not calm - not peaceful.
 But dead.
 Like the silence after a scream.
 Like the trembling of a spider's web after the spider has been killed.

 Elyra Voss sensed something was wrong even before the ritual began.

 She stood on the threshold of an ancient resonance lattice etched into the stone floor.
-Sixteen concentric circles stretched across the observatory�the pattern not drawn, but grown into the stone itself over centuries of use.
+Sixteen concentric circles stretched across the observatory - the pattern not drawn, but grown into the stone itself over centuries of use.
 Fine sigils flickered faintly at the edges of her vision, as if resisting the light that tried to catch them.

 The structure was too elegant.
 Too intentional.
 As if it remembered what it had once held.

-And the resonance�too tight.
+And the resonance - too tight.

 "Elyra," Marla called from behind her, voice carrying controlled impatience.
 "Your turn."

 She didn't answer.
-She was already stepping into the center�where the convergence pressure pressed deepest.
+She was already stepping into the center - where the convergence pressure pressed deepest.
 Her boots touched the first ring and a harmonic hum bloomed through her bones.
-Not sound�weight.
+Not sound - weight.
 Memory.
 Presence.

 She inhaled slowly, feeling the field curl around her like a fist.